golemfoundation/wildland-client/Documentation/manpages/wl-storage.rst

    Delete even if the storage is used by containers.
 The containers in Widland directory (``~/.config/wildland/containers/``) will be examined.

-.. option:: --cascade
+.. option:: --no-cascade

-   Delete the reference to storage from containers.
+   Do not delete the reference to storage from containers.

+.. option:: --container

+   Chose container from which the storage will be removed.
+(Required if NAME is ambiguous.)

 .. program:: wl-storage-create-local
 .. _wl-storage-create-local: